mediafinger/rabbitmq_presentation/README_CONFIGURATION.markdown

 The message broker can inform multiple systems about changes and events.
 This allows to add new functionality seamlessly.

 It can replicate data and events to data centers in other regions to achieve high availability.
 This raises the guarantees of message delivery and better performing front end apps for customers around the globe.

-An introduction to create a mutual understanding about **publishing**, **routing** and **consuming** messages with RabbitMQ and the Advanced Message Queueing Protocol (AMQP).

-### AMQP

-AMQP was defined and implemented for the first time over ten years ago.
-Since then it expanded beyond the finance and banking sector it originated in, into many different industries.

-RabbitMQ is a high performance **message broker** based on AMQP.
-Using the broker architecture it can be scaled independently.
-Applications use it over lightweight client libraries.

 ### Features and benefits